 Wayward cat captured at JFK Airport after a week on the lam

-NEW YORK – A frisky can that got loose at New York's Kennedy Airport has been captured after more than a week on the lam.
+A frisky cat that got loose at New York's John F. Kennedy Airport has been captured after more than a week on the lam.

 WABC-TV reports that Pepper the cat was lured out of hiding early Saturday.